mizanur-sajid/C-Programming-Course-Phitron/README.md

 - [50 Basic Programes](https://mycareerwise.com/programming/category/basic-programs)

 ## Contributing

-This is a self learning project for myself.
+This is a self learning course for myself.

 Please feel free to fork this repo.
 Pull request to submit more programs.